Kenanga Investment Bank Berhad Operating Profit Rise 60.4%, Boosts 1H24 Earnings

-KUALA LUMPUR, MALAYSIA - 29 August 2024 - Malaysia’s leading independent investment bank, Kenanga Investment Bank Berhad (”Kenanga” or “The Group”) today announced stronger earnings for the period ended 30 June 2024 (”1H24”).
+KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 29 August 2024 - Malaysia’s leading independent investment bank, Kenanga Investment Bank Berhad (”Kenanga“ or “The Group“) today announced stronger earnings for the period ended 30 June 2024 (”1H24“).

 Revenue for 1H24 rose by 18.3% to RM447.3 million from RM378.1 million, while profit before tax (”PBT“) increased by 13.1% to RM40.5 million from RM35.8 million in the preceding year.
 This improved performance is primarily due to a 60.4% increase in operating profit and share of profit from associates.
 Net profit stood at RM32.2 million, reflecting an 18.8% growth from 1H23.